-It may be time for lunch – it crossed my mind a couple of times while I was floating on a huge yellow pillow without a care in the world.
-Nah, I only just came here – I kept telling myself and went for a cocktail in the swim up bar instead.
+It may be time for lunch – it crossed my mind a couple of times while I was floating on a huge yellow pillow in the middle of W Singapore’s pool without a care in the world.
+Nah, I only just came here – I kept telling myself and went for a cocktail in the swim-up bar instead.
 Now, the afternoon light turned everything golden and it looks like it may be my last chance for “lunch” before it gets dark and the pool service closes for the day.
 I reluctantly make my way back to a sun lounger and as it turns out it is almost 5 pm.

 This is the laziest and the happiest afternoon I had in a while.
 I really don’t need much.
 Hot, humid day and a big pool pretty much all to myself.
 Every Monday should look like this.
 I place my order for a sandwich and another cocktail and the nice waiter informs me it will be about 20 minutes, so I roll back to the pool where my yellow floating pillow is waiting for me.
 I want this moment to last forever.